 This minor is housed in the English Department and is designed to give students a foundation in writing in several different genres.
 Most coursework is in English, but playwriting from theatre is also included.

 Digital Media Arts

 This minor is housed in the Art Department and prepares students to design and create different types of digitized content including text, graphics, and video.
 Courses in art, graphic design and web programming are included.

 The minor contains courses from criminal justice and is available only to Accountancy majors for those students who are interested in pursuing careers identifying white collar crime.

-The minor is housed in the Criminal Justice Department and is for students majoring in biology or biological chemistry who wish to have a background in criminal justice for future forensic work.
+The minor is housed in the Biology Department and is for students majoring in biology or biological chemistry who wish to have a background in criminal justice for future forensic work.